IcaroBrunoDev/react-native-easy-kit/docs/functions/KitProvider.md

 }
 ```

-It's all ;)
+That's it!

 # Multiple themes

 Change between themes is not a hard task, but requires some previous knowledge about `Dark Theme` and `Theme`.

-Once you already have read and understood how to create a `Dark Theme`, you need to define a trigger to change between your themes, here I'll use the device colorScheme, it reconizes the current device colorScheme and return to us if the client is on `light` or `dark` mode.
-Let's see more in the code below:
+Once you have read and understood how to create a `Dark Theme`, you need to define a trigger to change between your themes.
+Here I'll use the device colorScheme, it recognizes the current device colorScheme and return to us if the client is on `light` or `dark` mode.
+Let's see more in the snippet below:

 ```ts
 import { light, dark } from 'path/to/theme';